A Step-By-Step Guide To The Mistico Arenal Hanging Bridges Park

 Why we love the Mistico Arenal Hanging Bridges Park

-As one of La Fortuna’s most popular attractions, the Mistico Arenal Hanging Bridges Park receives plenty of visitors.
-Surprisingly, though, it never really feels “too busy.”
-Strict capacity limits help with this and ultimately control the volume of travelers who visit the hanging bridges daily.
-Four different trail options that cater to different groups of travelers course throughout the park: the main trail, the waterfall trail, the accessible trail, and the bird-watching trail.
-These trails help disperse park guests and allow visitors of varying physical abilities to enjoy the experience of the hanging bridges.
+As one of La Fortuna’s most popular attractions, the Mistico Arenal Hanging Bridges Park receives many visitors.
+Surprisingly, though, it never feels super busy.
+Strict capacity limits are surely the reason; they control the number of travelers who visit the hanging bridges each day.
+Four different trail options that cater to different types of travelers course throughout the park: the main trail, the waterfall trail, the accessible trail, and the bird-watching trail.
+These trails help disperse park guests and invite visitors of varying physical abilities to enjoy the experience of the hanging bridges.

 Main trail information (from the park’s entrance to the waterfall trail)

 The Mistico Arenal Hanging Bridges Park‘s main trail is the park’s most popular route.
-After you check-in at the park’s reception and you receive your entrance ticket (to be handed to the park employee at an entrance booth), the walk sets out into the forest.
-You’ll cross a number of non-suspension bridges first, including the Great Currasow Bridge, the Pecari Bridge, and the Jacamar Bridge, before you reach a fork in the trail.
+After you check in at the park’s reception and receive your entrance ticket (to be handed to the park employee at an entrance booth), the walk sets out into the forest.
+You’ll cross a number of non-suspension bridges first, including the Great Curassow Bridge, the Collared Peccary Bridge, and the Jacamar Bridge, before you reach a fork in the trail.
 This is where the main trail meets the accessible trail.
 If you wish to take the accessible trail (see below for information about this trail), take the path to the right.
 If you’d prefer to stay on the main trail, take the path to the left.